 Starting your search for sources, part 1: Creating a list of search terms/keywords

-Now that you’ve chosen a few specific Lieder and composers to focus on, the next thing you’ll need to get started is a few keywords to help you search for background information on your topic(s) to help you find relevant sources.
+Once you identify an artist or style to research for this class's project, the next thing you’ll need to get started is a few keywords to help you search for background information on your topic(s) to help you find relevant sources.
 Try to describe the topic you'd like to explore in 1-2 sentences - what keywords come to mind?

 Aim for making a list of about 6-8 keywords associated with your topic.
-These can include key composers, performers, genres, names of instruments, or any other words that you think of.
+These can include key artists, genres, names of songs or albums, or any other words that you think of.
 These keywords will give you something to start searching for in the resources we discussed in class.

 And don’t be afraid to revise your list of keywords as you go along!
 The more you learn about your topic, the more refined your keywords will become – which will help you to find additional useful sources as you continue to search.